emilysmokoff/eco-data-lab.github.io/README.md

 # EcoDataLab - Informatics School Capstone 2023
-Team E4 for the 2023 Info Capstones solution in collaboration with the EcoDataLab
+Team E4's Landing Page for 2023 Info Capstone in collaboration with the EcoDataLab.